 By Sidney F. Van Zandt

-[This speech was written by Mrs. Van Zandt, one of the founders and the first president of GOSA, for the annual meeting Oct.
+[The following speech was written by Sidney Van Zandt, one of the founders and the first president of GOSA, for the annual meeting Oct.
 8, 2002, at which Priscilla Pratt, the current GOSA president, and her late husband, Charles N. Pratt, were honored for 40 years of untiring dedication to saving of open space.]

 This evening is a special one for everyone in this town and for members of the Groton Open Space Association as we present an award to Charles N. and Priscilla W. Pratt.
 Before we present this award, I feel it is important to give some background to the Haley Farm addition of this year.
 Some of this information was taken from the eulogy that I gave on April 18, 2002, at the memorial service for Charlie.